Course overview

 Why study this degree?

-With access to dedicated studios, computer labs with industry software, and AR/VR facilities, you’ll refine your skills and build a professional portfolio working on real projects.
-Graduate ready to make an impact in the global architectural field.
+With access to dedicated studios, computer labs with industry software, and AR/VR facilities, you’ll build a professional portfolio on real projects - and graduate ready to make your mark in the built environment.

 Professional accreditation: RIBA